jejacks0n/mercury/README.md

     <div id="primary" data-mercury="full">
       default content
     </div>

+Snippets within snippets-type regions are sortable using the jQuery-ui Sortable plugin.
+For this to work correctly, jQuery and jQuery-ui should be included in your normal application layouts.
+For most Rails apps this is the norm.

 For more advanced ways to integrate Mercury Editor with your Rails application (such as not using the /editor routing prefix) check out this
 [wiki article](https://github.com/jejacks0n/mercury/wiki/Rails-Integration-Techniques).